dina-web-nrm/dina-collections/packages/models/src/specimenService/specimen/description.md

 ## Short description

-The "things" register under the same catalog number.
+The "things" registered under the same catalog number.

 ### Defintion

-The "things" register under the same catalog number.
+The "things" registered under the same catalog number.

 ### Examples